Elizabeth Robins: Women's rights involvement

-She became a member of the National Union of Women's Suffrage Societies, as well as the Women's Social and Political Union, although she broke with the WSPU over its increasing use of violent militancy.
-She remained a strong advocate of women's rights, however, and used her gifts as a public speaker and writer on behalf of the cause.
+Robins became a member of the National Union of Women's Suffrage Societies, as well as the Women's Social and Political Union, although she broke with the WSPU over its increasing use of violent militancy.
+She remained a strong advocate of women's rights, however, and used her skills as a public speaker and writer on behalf of the cause.
 In 1907 her book The Convert was published.
 It was later turned into a play that became synonymous with the suffrage movement.
+When the 1911 census was taken, Robins evaded enumeration and instead wrote on her form: "the occupier of this house will be ready to give the desired information the moment the Government recognises women as responsible citizens".

 Robins remained an active feminist throughout her life.
 In the 1920s she was a regular contributor to the feminist magazine, Time and Tide.
 She also continued to write books such as Ancilla's Share: An Indictment of Sex Antagonism, which explored the issues of sexual inequality.
 She collected and edited speeches, lectures, and articles dealing with the women's movement, some of which had never previously appeared in print (Way Stations, published by Dodd, Mead and Company, New York, 1913).

 Frederick Pethick-Lawrence, 1st Baron Pethick-Lawrence credited Robins with explaining to him the difference between a suffragette and a suffragist.

 Robins was involved in the campaign to allow women to enter the House of Lords.
 Her friend, Margaret Haig, was the daughter of Viscount Rhondda.
 He was a supporter of women's rights and in his will made arrangements for Margaret to inherit his title.
 This was considered radical, as women did not normally inherit peerage titles.
 When Rhondda died in 1918 the House of Lords refused to allow Margaret, now the Viscountess Rhondda, to take her seat.
 Robins wrote numerous articles on the subject, but the House of Lords refused to change its decision.
 It was not until 1958 that women were first admitted to the House.